denizbyrk/Sand-and-Water-Particle-Simulator/README.md

   ```
   dotnet --version
   ```
--Install Monogame
+- Install Monogame
-  -If you are using Visual Studio you can install Monogame through Extensions window.
+  - If you are using Visual Studio you can install Monogame through Extensions window.
-  -If you are using VS Code, you can run the following command to install Monogame Templates:
+  - If you are using VS Code, you can run the following command to install Monogame Templates:
   ```
   dotnet new --install MonoGame.Templates.CSharp
   ```